 The Velosamba get a double entry as a must have for commuting or that casual day look.
 The cleats are recessed so you can walk perfectly with no-one suspecting they’re actually shoes for cycling.
 Win.

+I had a lot of fun putting together this cyclist gift guide; it’s easy when you’ve got lots of great products to share.
 I hope you found something suitable for the cyclist in your life – or at least inspired some other super awesome idea?!

 And just incase we don’t connect before the day itself, I want to wish you a very Merry Christmas and a Happy New Year!